 Exporters will also benefit from new requirements that WTO Members publish relevant procedures and forms for importing goods on the internet, making it easier for all businesses to navigate customs procedures and launch into new export markets.

 For an article by article explanation of the benefits traders can expect from the agreement’s implementation, please see Fact sheet: The WTO Agreement on Trade Facilitation.

 When will Australian businesses start benefiting from the agreement’s implementation?

 Australian businesses will begin benefiting from the agreement’s provisions upon its entry-into-force.
-The WTO expects the agreement to enter into force by July 2015, once two-thirds of the WTO Members have accepted the agreement.
 The agreement’s benefits will begin flowing to Australian businesses once other WTO Members make the relevant changes to their legislation and customs procedures.
 Developing and least-developed countries will have some flexibility in the time they have to implement the Agreement.
 Australia will work with our developing partner countries to ensure they are able to implement the provisions of the Agreement at an early date.

 What is the process for Australia accepting the agreement?

 Following the Joint Standing Committee on Treaties’ (JSCOT) allocated 20 joint-sitting parliamentary days to inquire into and report on the agreement, the Federal Executive Council is given the opportunity to provide the final approval for Australia to accept the agreement.